HaiseKen05/ESP32-Error-Correction/README.md

 This project deals with Error Detection and Error Correction without the use of any error error correction logic such as: Hamming Code, Parity Checks, or CRC (Cyclic Redundancy Check).
 This is a fun project developed by a single developer who carries the weight of 9 dead-weight group members and with the help of ChatGPT.
 Yes you heard that right ChatGPT helped me write 99% of the code as I'm learning how to code microcontrollers.

 # Process Flow
-This is how workflow of the project.
+This is how the workflow of the project.
 Starting with the Sender.

 Sender
 - It uses the Serial Monitor to send the message to the Receiver.